vince-p/mdweb/content/home/homepage.md

 <br>

 #### WHAT IS MICRODOSING?
-- Microdosing is taking a very low dose of a psychedelic substance, for example approximately .1 - .5 grams of dried Psilocybe Cubensis mushrooms, or 2-5 milligrams of synthetic psilocybin.
+- Microdosing is taking a very low dose of a psychedelic substance, for example approximately 0.1 - 0.5 grams of dried Psilocybe Cubensis mushrooms, or 2-5 milligrams of synthetic psilocybin.
 - People who microdose typically take one dose every 3-4 days for a period of time.

 <br>

 -------

-### **_This study is not intended to encourage anyone to use illegal substances.
+#### **_{{< span style="color:CornflowerBlue;" text="This study is not intended to encourage anyone to use illegal substances.
 We are looking for people who are already microdosing.
-We will not provide anyone with any substances in this study._**
+We will not provide anyone with any substances in this study." >}}_**

 -------
 <br>